 The family and I always try to make your stop here deliciously unique.
 We strive to grow the best tasting produce available.
 Part of the reason we have such a wide variety of produce is due to customer suggestions.
 If there is something you would like to see us grow, please be sure to let us know.

 Take a short drive out to Beth's Farm Market at White Oak Farms on the Western Road in Warren.
-Our season runs from mid-April to December with a variety of produce, from spinach, tomatoes, strawberries, blueberries, and sweet corn, to apples, pumpkins, and potatoes, in season.
+Our season runs from Mid-April through December with a variety of produce, from spinach, tomatoes, strawberries, blueberries, and sweet corn, to apples, pumpkins, and potatoes, in season.
 We are open seven days a week from 8–6 for your convenience.

 Below is information about our produce and other goods.
 The green bars indicate when various market items are seasonally available.